ZainRizvi/server3-langgraph/PLAN.md

 The core issue is architectural: **StreamLocal should not import server-side packages directly**.
 Instead, it should make API calls to the web app's backend, which then executes the agents server-side and streams the results back.

+## Testing

+- Always write unit tests before starting any tasks.
+- After completing each task, run the following commands from root to ensure everything is still working:
+  - `npm install`
+  - `npm run build`
+  - `npm run test`
+- If the tests pass, mark the task as complete in PLAN.md

 ## Plan

-After completing each task, run `npm install`, `npm run build`, and `npm run test` for basic sanity checks.
-If the tests pass, mark the task as complete in PLAN.md

 ### Part 1: Create Dual Agent Exports

 This part creates two different exports from the core package: one for client-side use (agent metadata only) and one for server-side use (full agent implementations).